AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-job-logs.md

 ---
 description: Gets specified job logs for the selected company.
 You can sort by characters, direction, start and end dates, and number of rows.
-seo-description: Gets specified job logs for the selected company.
-You can sort by characters, direction, start and end dates, and number of rows.
-seo-title: getJobLogs

 solution: Experience Manager
 title: getJobLogs
-uuid: 850ccfad-6cdb-4eda-a20a-762fadadf8b2

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---